Ballyhoo!: History

+Formation (1995)

 Ballyhoo! was formed in July 1995 by brothers Howi Spangler (vocals and guitar) and Donald Spangler (drums) with their friend Josh Farley on bass.
-In 1997, Farley left the band and Cassius King took over on bass.
+In 1997, Farley left the band, and Cassius King took over on bass.

+365-Day Weekend (2000)

 In 2000, Ballyhoo! released their debut album, 365-Day Weekend around the same time they became a quartet with the addition of Scott Vandrey on keyboard.
 Next, they released their first EP titled The Green in 2004.
 Both were released on Hooligan Records.

+Do It For The Money!
+(2006)

 The band's self-released second album Do It For The Money! in 2006 (produced by Jerome Maffeo) featured their first singles, "Cali Girl" and "Cerveza".
 After this release, the band switched bassists again; from Cassius King to J.R.
 Gregory.

+Cheers!
+(2009)

 The follow-up third album, Cheers!, released in 2009 on Surfdog Records, was produced by Scotch Ralston (311 collaborator).
 The album also features mix work by 311 drummer, Chad Sexton.

 Ballyhoo! released a single, "Front Porch", in October 2010 (produced by Jerome Maffeo).